tmilev/calculator/calculator_html/equation_editor/README.md

 - Uses Apache 2.0 license (no more license headaches).
 - Written from scratch: not a single line from another project.
 - No css.
 	- No fonts.
-When rendering from `\(\)`-text, inherits the class from the parent html element.
+When rendering from `\(\)`-text, inherits the font from the parent html element.
-	- When rendering from a div with class="mathcalculator", keeps your styling.
+	- When rendering from a div with class="mathcalculator", keeps your font/styling.
 - No external dependencies whatsoever, not even jquery.
 - No more build system headaches.
 	- Can be require("./equation_editor")-ed like a regular node module.